MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/security-and-compliance/set-up-multi-factor-authentication.md

 You get a free version of Azure multi-factor authentication as part of your Office 365 for business subscription.
 For a list of features included in your version of Office 365, see [How to get Azure Multi-Factor Authentication](https://docs.microsoft.com/en-us/azure/multi-factor-authentication/multi-factor-authentication-versions-plans).

+::: moniker range="o365-worldwide"

 > [!NOTE]
-> You must be an Office 365 global admin to set up or modify multi-factor authentication. <br><br>::: moniker range="o365-worldwide"
+> You must be an Office 365 global admin to set up or modify multi-factor authentication. <br><br>
 > If you're not using the new Microsoft 365 admin center, you can turn it on by selecting the **Try the new admin center** toggle located at the top of the Home page.

 ::: moniker-end

 ## Enable multi-factor authentication for your organization